teghub/news_prediction/README.md

 # GraphDB based Graph Mining Library for News Prediction and Recommendation
-> **NOTE:** Please refer the paper in the src folder.
+> **NOTE:** Please refer the paper.
 This project is developed under the CENG488 course at METU and also the project which is funded by TUBITAK.

 ## Background